Stop, Look, Listen (To Your Heart)

-"Stop, Look, Listen (to Your Heart)" is a soul song written by Thom Bell and Linda Creed that was originally recorded by the Philadelphia soul group the Stylistics.
+"Stop, Look, Listen (to Your Heart)" is a soul song written by Thom Bell and Linda Creed originally recorded by Philadelphia soul group the Stylistics.

 The Stylistics original version

-An R&B ballad, it was the first track from their 1971 debut self-titled album and was released as a single in 1971 and reached No. 39 on the U.S. Billboard Hot 100 chart.
-It also climbed to No. 6 in the Billboard R&B chart.
+An R&B ballad, it was the first track from their debut self-titled album and was released as a single in 1971, reaching No. 39 on the U.S. Billboard Hot 100 chart and No. 6 in the Billboard R&B chart.